 Multiple Outlooks On Provided Feedback

-Another one of the drawbacks of family counseling is that all members of the family might not like the advice which is given.
+Another drawback of family counseling is that all family members might not like the advice given.
 Some relatives may be advised to make specific changes, while others are given different advice.
-When one family member feels as though the feedback they're being given is wholly different from that of others, it can create some tension.
+When one family member feels as though the feedback they're being given is wholly different from others, it can create some tension.
 This doesn't always happen during family counseling sessions, but it's not particularly uncommon.

 In cases like these, there are some important things to remember.
-Probably the most important thing for everyone to keep in mind is that counselors are not in the business of taking sides.
-The job of the counselor is to hear out all sides, listen to what everyone has to say, and then help guide the family on a path that will better them as a unit.
-This may require certain members of the family to make certain behavior changes; it may require other relatives to continue doing what they're doing.
+The most important thing for everyone to keep in mind is that counselors are not in the business of taking sides.
+The counselor's job is to hear out all sides, listen to what everyone has to say, and then help guide the family on a path that will better them as a unit.
+This may require certain family members to make certain behavior changes; it may require other relatives to continue doing what they're doing.

 The variables which impact feedback that the counselor may provide are innumerable.
 However, when all parties are open and receptive, this puts them on the path to being healthier and happier.

-What To Keep In Mind Prior To Family Counseling
+What To Keep In Mind Before Family Counseling

 If you're taking family counseling for the first time, it's natural to have some reservations, questions, or anxiety.
-However, having an understanding of the following family counseling information will hopefully help put your mind at ease as you prepare to venture down this journey.
+However, understanding the following family counseling information will hopefully help put your mind at ease as you prepare to venture down this journey.

 It Requires Time And Consistency